MacKenzieOBrian/NLtoSQL/LOGBOOK.md

 - Next Steps: Load/evaluate models; read ReAct/Ojuri plus new sources; assemble 200-sample dataset.

 **Reflection (2025-11-03)**
 This is when the system became testable end-to-end.
 Building the connector, schema introspection, and QueryRunner meant I had the minimum viable experimental platform: I could execute SQL safely, log outcomes, and inspect schema programmatically.
 That’s a huge step because VA cannot be measured without reliable execution.
-The challenge (hardcoded credentials + coursework slowing progress) highlights a real research constraint: time fragmentation.
 The insight that QueryRunner provides the “Act” analogue for a future ReAct loop is key—it shows early architectural foresight rather than building throwaway code.
 Overall, this week turned the project into something I could actually run experiments on.

 ## 2025-11-10
 - Activities: Regrouped after coursework; reviewed timeline to enter data prep phase.